The Jack Russell is a super-active, feisty little dog that loves to dig and chase prey animals such as squirrels, rabbits, and your neighbor’s cat!

 All three breeds were named after the Reverend John “Jack” Russell who lived in England during the 1800s.
 Russell was an enthusiastic fox hunter and was so fond of fox hunting dogs that he bred them.

 Reverend Russell was also known locally as “The Sporting Parson.”
-He wanted to create a working dog that was feisty, robust, and confident enough to hunt the fox to ground and then dig or flush out the prey from its den.
+He wanted to create a working dog that was feisty, robust, and confident enough to hunt the fox to the ground and then dig or flush out the prey from its den.

 A small, short-legged dog was perfect for the Reverend’s needs and the local flat terrain in his local area.
 The little dog could run with mounted huntsmen and hounds.
 When the hounds sent the fox underground, the terriers were used for flushing the fox out of the hole.

-After the Reverend’s death, the small terrier he had created evolved into the slighter taller Parson terrier.
+After the Reverend’s death, the small terrier he had created evolved into the slightly taller Parson terrier.
 The longer-legged dog was better suited to working the hillier, rougher terrain in other parts of the hunting country.
 The smaller Jack Russell terrier was still used as a working dog, but his duties involved keeping farms free of vermin and acting as a watchdog.

 Some hunts preferred to use the smaller version of terrier, as the dogs were better able to get into smaller, narrower holes.
 The little dogs were often carried in terrier sacks that were slung over the hunter’s saddle.